lucas-mior/brn2/README.md

 filenames in the buffer and the changes will take place when you save and exit.

 By default it uses `$EDITOR` and if that is not set then `$VISUAL`.

+### Notes
+- It will not work for filenames longer than PATHMAX characters
+- Newlines in filenames are also not allowed.

 ## Install